 Interactions represent activities contacts complete, for example, download whitepaper X. Sitefinity Insight uses the sentence data model to collect data.
 The sentence is the data unit that holds the information of what user activity was completed on the website, by whom, and when.
 The data model consists of:

 - Data source

-The system, in which the contact completed the interaction.
+The system, where the contact completed the interaction.

 The contact that interacted.